supertypeai/articles/articles/fear-greed-index-part3.md

 ## Fear and Greed Index Processing

 ### Programming Paradigm
 Calculating the Fear and Greed's intermediary indices is done using functions (including the data fetching APIs).
-Although this causes the import of the functions to be too verbose, this prevents the unintended usage of object oriented (OOP) approach in the future when we need to extend this in the future.
+Although this causes the import of the functions to be too verbose, this prevents the unintended usage of object oriented (OOP) approach when we need to extend this in the future.
 We avoid using OOP approach for the calculation because it does not go well with the nature of the calculation, where we only require a determined output of some inputs, without changing any states (or put another way, causing "side effects").
 This is safer and easier to maintain, especially for a pipeline where multiple calculations are done independently.

 The output of several indices can then be fed into another function to calculate the final Fear and Greed Index.
 This however, requires a huge amount of parameter since we are dealing with multiple indices.
 Another approach would be to wrap around all the indices calculation into a single function, accepting the raw data as input, and outputting the final Fear and Greed Index while the calculation of the intermediary indices is hidden within the function.
 This also allows the intermediary indices parameters to be configured by the Fear and Greed-related parameters, separating isolating the concern to within the function.